 If you are looking for harder winter hikes near Asheville don’t miss the Trombatore Trail directly across from the Bearwallow Mountain Trailhead.

 Didn’t find what you were looking for?
-Check out our favorite Asheville Hiking Trails and Waterfalls Near Asheville.
-Just keep in mind that a lot of the BRP is closed in the winter.
+Check out our favorite Asheville Hiking Trails.
+Please just keep in mind that a lot of the BRP is closed in the winter.

 DuPont Forest is by far one of our favorite places for waterfall winter hikes near Asheville.
 Forty-five minutes from downtown, DuPont is free to enter.